MileHacker Logo

 Spring (April-May) and Autumn (October-November) present the most agreeable temperatures for walking and exploring.

-The Hozugawa River Vessel Ride generally runs from mid-March to early December.
+The Hozugawa River Vessel Ride generally runs from the middle of-March to the First part of december.

 • Early Morning Visits